 Dental check-up has to be done at least twice a year for most children.
 Some children need more frequent dental visits because of increased risk of tooth decay, unusual growth patterns or poor oral hygiene.
 Regular dental visits help your child stay cavity-free.
 Professional teeth cleanings remove debris that build up on the teeth, irritate the gums and cause decay.
 Fluoride treatments renew the fluoride content in the enamel, strengthening teeth and preventing cavities.

-The sooner the better!
-Starting at birth, clean your child’s gums with a soft infant toothbrush or clean washcloth and water.
-Parents should use a very tiny smear of fluoride toothpaste (too much fluoride can make a baby sick) to brush baby teeth twice daily as soon as they erupt, along a soft, age-appropriate sized toothbrush.
+The quicker the better!
+Starting at beginning, smooth your child’s gums with a smooth infant toothbrush or smooth washcloth and water.
+Parents must use a completely tiny smear of fluoride toothpaste (an excessive amount of fluoride could make a toddler sick) to brush toddler teeth twice day by day as soon as they erupt, alongside a soft, age-suitable sized toothbrush.

-Although fluoride use has greatly reduced the incidence of cavities in children, its success is limited in the deeper parts of the tooth.
-Sealants are recommended as a safe, simple way to help your child avoid cavities, especially for molars, which are hardest to reach.
-They are easily, quickly, and comfortably applied, and they may effectively protect your child’s teeth for many years.
+Although fluoride use has substantially decreased the occurrence of cavities in kids, its fulfillment is limited within the deeper parts of the enamel.
+Sealants are recommended as a safe, easy manner to help your toddler avoid cavities, mainly for molars, which can be toughest to reach.
+They are effortlessly, speedy, and without problems implemented, and they'll successfully defend your infant’s tooth for decades.

 First, rinse the irritated area with warm salt water and place a cold compress on the face if it is swollen.
 Come see us as soon as possible.